-Complete parts listed are located at the end of this manual.
+Complete parts lists are located at the end of this manual.
 Use these lists to identify the number of any missing part.

 - 2. Sometimes small parts get lost in packaging materials.
 Do not throw away any packaging until your saw is put together.
 If you are missing a part, check the packaging before contacting Sears. - 3.
-Most parts of your radial arm saw will be fastened together using truss head bolts, lockwashers and hex nuts of the sizes shown.
-(Figure 12) When different sizes are needed, the instructions will include a sketch to help you locate the correct size.
+Most parts of your radial arm saw will be fastened together using truss head bolts, lockwashers, and hex nuts of the sizes shown.
+(Figure 13) When different sizes are needed, the instructions will include a sketch to help you locate the correct size.

-Fig. 12 - Truss Head Bolt, Lockwasher, Hex Nut
+Fig. 13 - Truss Head Bolt, Lockwasher, Hex Nut

-- 4. As you assemble your radial arm saw, some of the holes in the parts will line up and others will not.
+4. As you assemble your radial arm saw, some of the holes in the parts will line up and others will not.
 This happens because some parts are used in other equipment or for other purposes.
 Follow the instructions carefully.
-The figures will show which holes should line up in each step. - 5.
-If it is difficult to get bolts through the holes, you may need to use a Phillips screwdriver to help shift the parts into place.
+The figures will show which holes should line up in each step.

-Attaching Handwheel
+Attaching Handwheel BOTH MODELS

-1. Locate the handwheel, hex bushing, screw, and lockwasher.

-- 2. Place the hex bushing inside the handwheel - 3.
-The hex bushing has a small flat area on it, which matches a flat area on the elevation shaft. - 4.
+- 1. Locate the handwheel, hex bushing, screw, and lockwasher. - 2.
+Place the hex bushing inside the handwheel. - 3.
+The hex bushing has a small flat area on it which matches a flat area on the elevation shaft. - 4.
 Align the two above flat areas and attach the handwheel using a screw and lockwasher.